cstohlmann/oea-moodle-module/README.md

 5. Verify that the module pipeline landed data into stage 1 and 2, and SQL and lake databases were created.
 See the [module pipeline page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/pipeline) for detailed instructions.
 6. Download the [module Power BI template file](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/powerbi).
 Module test data is already imported into the Power BI.
 See the [module Power BI page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/powerbi) page for details and instructions for switching the Power BI template data source, to import from your Synapse workspace data source.

-#### OEA Digital Engagement Schema:
+#### OEA Learning Analytics Schema:

-After completing the setup of this module, the MS Education Insights activity schema can be transformed into the [OEA schema standard for digital engagement](https://github.com/microsoft/OpenEduAnalytics/tree/main/schemas/schema_catalog/Digital_Engagement_Schema).
+After completing the setup of this module, the Moodle activity schema can be transformed into the [OEA schema standard for learning analytics](https://github.com/microsoft/OpenEduAnalytics/tree/main/schemas/schema_catalog/Learning_Analytics).
 Refer to the documentation and assets to see how this module can be extended and standardized for OEA package-use.

 ## Data Sources

-This module imports digital activity and roster data for an education system via [School Data Sync](https://sds.microsoft.com/).
+This module imports digital activity and roster data for an education system via queries from the Moodle database.
 - [Digital Activity Data](https://docs.microsoft.com/en-us/schooldatasync/data-lake-schema-activity) provides a log of M365 signal activity from apps including Sharepoint, Teams Channel, Teams Meetings, Assignment Services, OneNote, Reading Progress, and Reflect.
 - [Rostering Data](https://docs.microsoft.com/en-us/schooldatasync/data-lake-schema-rostering) is concerned with students, teachers, courses, and schools relationships.
 - [Azure Active Directory Data](https://docs.microsoft.com/en-us/schooldatasync/data-lake-schema-azure-ad) provides people details and group memberships.

-See the [module test data page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data) for details on data format and contents.
+See the [module test data page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Moodle/test_data) for details on data format and contents.

 ## Module Components
 Out-of-the box assets for this OEA module include: